Liu Kuo-sung

 Founded in 1780, the American Academy of Arts and Sciences is the longest-running and most prestigious academic institution on the United States.
 Presently, the Academy has over 4,000 academicians, including 250 Nobel Laureates and 60 Pulitzer Prize winners, 600 of which are foreign academicians.
 In addition to scientists and humanists, the Academy s also recognizes writers and artists.

-In the Academy’s history, over 60 academician have been Chinese or of Chinese descent, including the educator Hu Shih, the mathematician Tsien Hsue-shen, and the chemist Yuan T. Lee.
+In the Academy’s history, over 60 academician have been of Chinese descent, including the educator Hu Shih, the mathematician Tsien Hsue-shen, and the chemist Yuan T. Lee.
 Liu Kuo-sung was the first to be elected from the Taiwan in the arts and humanities field, and the first Chinese painter to receive this honor.